bezzad/HybridRedisCache/README.md

 ...

-// Create a new instance of HybridRedisCache with Redis connection string and instance name var cache = new HybridCache("localhost:6379", "myapp");
+// Create a new instance of HybridCache with Redis connection string and instance name var cache = new HybridCache("localhost:6379", "myapp");

 // Cache a string value with key "mykey" for 1 minute